zoylendt/zoylendt.github.io/content/Selfhosted/Offen backup & restore.md

   offen/docker-volume-backup:v2
 ```

+4. Restart the previously stopped containers.

-# Inspect or extract backup
+# Inspect or extract backup archives

 The backup gets stored as a `.tar.gz` file, which can be extracted with `tar -xvf backup.tar.gz`.
 This creates a new folder `backup` (Note: **NOT** with the name of the archive, but with the name of the highest folder inside it!) and within this a folder with the volume name.
 The volume's contents are inside this folder.